krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 factory managers focus on optimizing WIP and cycle time to meet a fixed throughput goal derived from stable production orders.

-But in software development, this metaphor often fails.
-Software teams usually don’t control arrivals.
-Instead, they’re reactive to demand, making arrival rate the critical metric.
-In these environments, the arrival-rate form of Little’s Law becomes far more relevant.
+By default, most software development processes operate away from equilibrium when viewed over typical operational observation windows.
+Here the finite window version, and in particular the arrival rate form are much more important.

-In our treatment of Little's Law going forward, we’ll mostly abandon the throughput-centric view from Lean manufacturing.
-Instead, we’ll adopt the arrival-rate form and use equilibrium conditions to treat throughput as a consequence of managing arrivals properly.
+Most current approaches to measuring flow metrics in software still use the throughput model and this is one of the things we will focus on further in a follow up post on applications of The Presence Calculus.

-As discussed in the next post, this is also critical to build a proper causal model for flow.
-As in general queueing systems, understanding flow in software requires treating arrivals as the cause and throughput as the effect.
+### Further reading.

----
+In 2011, Dr. Little [@little2011] published a survey of all the developments related to Little's Law on its 50th anniversary.
+This post started from a close reading of that paper.
+I highly recommend it if you’re interested in a more background, and a technical yet accessible, presentation of the material in this post, from one of the seminal figures responsible for this field.

-## Post Script 2
+The other, almost indispensible reference if you want to really understand the mathematics behind the material here is the book on Sample Path Analysis by El Taha and Stidham [@eltaha1999].

-In 2011, Dr. Little published a survey of all the developments related to Little's Law on its 50th anniversary.
-Most of this series started from a close reading of that paper.
-I highly recommend it if you’re interested in a more technical, yet accessible, presentation of the material in this post.
+Ths is not an easy read, and the machinery of the Presence Calculus was built so that you can take advantage of results derived there without having to read and understand all the underlying mathematics.

 ## References